 • Over the last few years, discussions of gender identity and the use of pronouns have become increasingly common in the news and on social media.
 Find out what our Senior Finance Business Partner Lucy Gould has to say about the progress being made.

-• Pride in STEM is a charity aiming to raise the profile of LGBT+ people in science, technology, engineering and maths/medicine (STEM) as well as to highlight the struggles LGBTSTEM people often face.
+• Pride in STEM is a charity aiming to raise the profile of LGBTQ+ people in science, technology, engineering and maths/medicine (STEM) as well as to highlight the struggles LGBTQSTEM people often face.
 They aim to “queer up science spaces” and to “science up queer spaces”, and run events and activities together with our extensive network of volunteers from around the UK and abroad.
 Find out what they have planned this Pride

 • Check out this article from Pride 2021 by Ben Huberman, Editor in Chief at Towards Data Science, for a selection of stories on the intersection of data, bias, and LGBTQIA+ communities.